An Illustrated Timeline of Whitefield, Maine

 August 25th all Whitefield celebrated its 100 birthday in

-Haselton said of Father Nelligan :”………….He came here a few years ago, a minister, not a farmer, a thinker, not a dreamer, a worker, not an idler.
+Maine delivered an address.
+The broadside Haselton said of Father Nelligan :”………….He came here a few years ago, a minister, not a farmer, a thinker, not a dreamer, a worker, not an idler.
 He knew if he undertook to talk to you of improving your agricultural conditions you would have laughed at him for talking.
 He therefore went out into the pastures and cut out the underbrush, burned the waste material, plowed and sowed.
 You know what his harvest has been - rich beyond the conception before of a Whitefield farm.”
 11

 Some examples